 - E-Commerce Purchase Activity

 If you have our your online store or Goal integrated with your account, you can segment based on subscriber purchase or Goal activity.

 - Subscriber Information

-Segment by subscriber-specific data, including email address, email client, VIP information, language, date added, information changes, member rating, and signup source.
+Segment by subscriber-specific data, including email address, email client, VIP information, language, date added, information changes, contact rating, and signup source.